venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/use-performance-counters-with-the-sap-adapter.md

 manager: "anneta"
 ---
 # Use Performance Counters with the SAP adapter
-Microsoft [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] clients can use performance counters to gauge the performance of the adapters.
-The [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] setup program creates the performance counter category "[!INCLUDE[adaptersap](../../includes/adaptersap-md.md)]" along installing the [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)].
+Microsoft [!INCLUDE [adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] clients can use performance counters to gauge the performance of the adapters.
+The [!INCLUDE [adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] setup program creates the performance counter category "[!INCLUDE [adaptersap](../../includes/adaptersap-md.md)]" along installing the [!INCLUDE [adapterpacknoversion](../../includes/adapterpacknoversion-md.md)].

 ## LOB Time (Cumulative) Performance Counter
- The **BizTalk .NET Adapter for SAP** category has one performance counter called the "LOB Time (Cumulative)".
+ The <strong>BizTalk .NET Adapter for SAP</strong> category has one performance counter called the "LOB Time (Cumulative)".
 This performance counter denotes the time, in milliseconds, that the LOB client library takes to complete an action that the adapter initiates.
-The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] creates an instance of the performance counter in the following pattern:
+The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] creates an instance of the performance counter in the following pattern:

 ```
 <process id>:<app domain id>:<endpoint id>:<action id>